 The museum housed a small but interesting collection of primarily American art.
 There was a good mix of paintings, prints, sketches, glass works, photography and various mixed material pieces.

 Don’t forget to check out the sculpture garden surrounding the museum and the views of the Tennessee River from the back balcony.

 Wander the Bluff View Art District

 Next door to the art museum was the most beautiful historic neighborhood that pays homage to the arts.
-There was an art gallery, coffee shop, bakery and few upmarket restaurants.
+There was an art gallery, coffee shop, bakery, and a few upmarket restaurants.
 All the buildings have their own historical character, but our favorite was the bakery next to the sculpture garden.

 On the far side of the neighborhood was a small sculpture garden.
 The sign says they close at 5, though we were told the gates are usually open from dawn to dusk.

-We actually stayed a night at the inn at the Maclellan House (circa 1889).
+We stayed a night at the inn at the Maclellan House (circa 1889).
 With the lovely view of the river, it was a beautiful place to stay.
 Plus, we found it easy to walk into the city.

 Running straight through the Bluff View Art District was a 13-mile walking trail.
 The trail started at the Chickamauga Dam, then followed the river into and out of the city before reaching the Incline Railway.

 Part of the trail included a round trip over the Walnut Street Bridge.
 Built in 1890, the bridge is now only open for pedestrians and bikes.
-It made a lovely stroll over the river to the northern side of the city.
+We found it made a lovely stroll over the river to the northern side of the city.